 - No limitations on movement, as you have no cord to contend with.

-- The additional engine and fuel weight makes these harder to carry for long periods.
+- The additional engine and fuel weight make these harder to carry for long periods.

 - Produce much more noise than electric chainsaws.

-- You’ll have to mix oil and gas, as well as dealing with the missions and smells produced.
+- You’ll have to mix oil and gas, as well as deal with the missions and smells produced.

 - Typically more expensive.

 - Electric chainsaws are compact and lightweight.
-The absence of a fuel tank and gas engine make them far easier to carry.
+The absence of a fuel tank and gas engine makes them far easier to carry.